Art School Portfolio Five 1983-1997

 Gallery 1983-1997, Portfolio Five

 The Hectic Second Year: When I was in grade school, and still living in Arkansas prior to moving to Memphis in 1966, I was held back a year in the third grade because I was deemed “too socially immature” to advance with other students.
-I did not repeat the third grade in Arkansas but, instead, during my first year living in Memphis.
+The third grade was not repeated in Arkansas but, instead, during my first year living in Memphis.
 My mother always regretted this decision of holding me back a year.

 The Third Semester, 1987